g-miroslav/g-miroslav.github.io/_posts/2026-04-05-ms_teams_approvals.md

 ## Solution
 Email notifications can be turned on with a simple Power Automate flow that leverages the `dataverse` connector.

-> [!IMPORTANT]
+{: .box-warning}
-> The Dataverse connector is premium, therefore a Power Automate license is required.
+The Dataverse connector is premium, therefore a Power Automate license is required.

 <img src="{{ '/assets/img/email_notification_flow.png' | relative_url }}" alt="Email Notification Flow">